spara/golly_I_really_love_soup/README.md

 * President
 * 2016

-wtih, "Golly, I really love soup" for, you know, self care.
+with, "Golly, I really love soup" for, you know, self care.

+After looking a social media for a bit, I've expanded it to do the following:

+* 'alt-right' now corrects to 'racists'
+* 'Steve Bannon' now corrects to 'Steve Bannon, anti-semite,'

 This is a fork of [milllenials to snake people](https://github.com/ericwbailey/millennials-to-snake-people)